01-edu/public/subjects/ztail.en.md

 - For this program the "os" package can be used.

-- For the program to pass the tests the convention for the return code of program in Unix systems should be followed (see os.Exit).
+- For the program to pass the tests the convention for the return code of program in Unix systems should be followed.

 - Handle the errors and output the same error messages as `tail`.